Naifaru: Fishing

-Fishing has been the major income generator for the islanders since the beginning.
-The location of the first tuna canning factory in the Maldives was selected to be the nearby island of Felivaru due to the high number of catch by Naifarians.
-Fishing is still a major income generator for the island, although working in resort islands has gained popularity among the youth in the last few years.
+Fishing has been the major source of income for the islanders throughout history.
+The location of the first tuna canning factory in the Maldives was selected to be the nearby island of Felivaru due to the high number of catch by the people.
+Fishing is still a major source of income for the island, although working in resort islands has gained popularity among the youth in the last few years.

 Retail business

 Naifaru has more than 120 shops and markets that serve the island population as well the atoll population.
 These include hardware stores, food and consumer product stores, electronic shops, building materials, fabric stores, boutiques and automobile showrooms.

 Guest houses

-There are two guest houses in operation in Naifaru, and more are being built.
+There are two guest houses in operation in Naifaru.

 Transportation

 There are two passenger boats operating between Naifaru and the capital Male; it takes about nine hours on the sea in order to reach the destination.
 A passenger boat from Dhaalu atoll travels between Naifaru and Male.